About PublicVPNList

 What we offer

-- Free OpenVPN & WireGuard profiles: download ready-to-use
+- Free OpenVPN profiles: download ready-to-use

 How our testing works